1nst4ll/mango-news/docs/admin-ui.md

 This section provides overall control and status information for the application, presented within a **shadcn/ui Card**.

 -   **Enable AI Summaries:** Control to globally enable or disable AI summary generation during scraping runs, using a **shadcn/ui Switch** component.
+-   **Enable AI Tags:** Control to globally enable or disable AI tag generation during scraping runs, using a **shadcn/ui Switch** component.
 -   **Trigger Full Scraper Run:** Initiate a scraping process for all active news sources using a **shadcn/ui Button**.
-The scraping method used for each source (Open Source or Firecrawl) is determined by the setting configured for that source.
+The scraping method used for each source (Open Source or Firecrawl) and the AI toggle settings (global and per-source) will be applied.
 Status information will be displayed indicating the status of the triggered run.
 -   **Purge All Articles:** Delete all existing articles from the database using a **shadcn/ui Button** with a destructive style.
 Use this with caution as it is irreversible.
 Confirmation will be required before proceeding.
 Status information will be displayed indicating the status of the purge operation.

 ## Source Management